-CRWR421/PERF421 Playwriting IV (3 credits)
+CRWR421/PERF421 PLAYWRITING IV (3 CREDITS)

 This course is a continuation of Playwriting III, with emphasis on refining skills and revising and extending plays.
-(Prerequisite: CRWR321 or PERF321) (Cross-listed with PERF421)
+(Prerequisite: CRWR321 or PERF321)

-CRWR431 Fiction Writing IV (3 credits)
+CRWR431 FICTION WRITING IV (3 CREDITS)

 This advanced course will address the more sophisticated aspects of writing fiction.
 Emphasis is on reading as a writer, working through multiple drafts to deepen stories or perhaps a novel or novella, and revising to a high standard.
 (Prerequisite: CRWR331)